 - conduct a thorough assessment of your teaching resources

-- create a common understanding of ICFP terms by school leaders, academy trustees and governors
+- make sure school leaders, academy trustees and governors understand

 Then start to: